amvi234/Billzhots/README.md

 # Billzhots APP

 ## Description:
 A NextJs and Django Web App supporting MFA and AI integration.
-Get AI prompted responses on the product research, inspection, analysis, reviews and filtering.
+Get AI integrated bills amount calculation with scanned images.

 ## TECH used